U.S. economists win Nobel for applying match-making

 Pairing up employers with job seekers - for instance doctors and lawyers taking up their first appointments - are other examples of how Roth, 60, and Shapley, 89, have separately applied game theory to daily life.

-The Royal Swedish Academy of Sciences, which awards the 8 million crown ($1.2 million) prize, called their work an outstanding example of economic engineering.
+The Royal Swedish Academy of Sciences, which awards the 8 million crown (747,000 pounds) prize, called their work an outstanding example of economic engineering.

 Roth and other economists who study market design are exploring how matching procedures can be improved to produce better results for all concerned.

-Speaking to Reuters from California, Roth gave the example of Stanford, his alma mater, to which he recently returned after a long spell at Harvard.
+Speaking to Reuters from California over his early-morning coffee, Roth gave the example of Stanford, his alma mater, to which he recently returned after a long spell at Harvard.

 Stanford competes for students with the likes of Harvard and Princeton, and who applies and is admitted does not depend solely on price.
 Stanford keeps its tuition costs low enough to attract plenty of applicants and selects among them.